 Acute illness drugs are those you need immediately, such as an antibiotic.
 Your local pharmacy dispenses this type of drug to you.

 Maintenance drugs are those that are taken over extended periods of time, such as antihistamines for allergies or drugs for high blood pressure.
-Typically, you will use the ESI Home Delivery service because you will save money and convenient delivery is made to your home.
-However, there are certain maintenance drugs, such as narcotics or controlled medications, that can only be dispensed in a 30-day supply at the local pharmacy.
+Typically, you will use the Express Scripts Home Delivery service because you will save money and convenient delivery is made to your home.
+However, there are certain maintenance drugs, such as narcotics or controlled medications, which can only be dispensed in a 30-day supply at the local pharmacy.